 The play’s been our thing since 1929

 Founded in 1929 by Western Springs resident Mary Cattell, The Little Theatre of Western Springs created an immediate reputation for quality theatre in suburban Chicago.
-Employing a unique in-house casting system in which company members are required to work backstage as well as performing, the theatre has run continuously for 88 years.
+Employing a unique in-house casting system in which company members are required to work backstage as well as performing, the theatre has run continuously for over 90 years.